Battle of Ist

-The Battle of Ist was a naval engagement in Adriatic Sea, between the islands of Škarda and Molat, off the island of Ist, on 29 February 1944.
+The Battle of Ist was a naval engagement in the Adriatic Sea, between the islands of Škarda and Molat, off the island of Ist, on 29 February 1944.
 The engagement was fought between two Free French Naval Forces destroyers and a Kriegsmarine force of two corvettes, two torpedo boats and three minesweepers.
 The German flotilla had been deployed to escort a freighter.
-In the ensuing engagement the French managed to destroy the German freighter and a corvette in return for no loss before withdrawing.
+In the engagement the French managed to destroy the German freighter and a corvette in return for no loss before withdrawing.

 Background

-In 1944 for operations in the Adriatic Sea, the Royal Navy formed the 24th Destroyer Flotilla at Bari which consisted of ten ships, including three French destroyers, Le Fantasque, Le Terrible and Le Malin.
+In 1944, for operations in the Adriatic Sea, the Royal Navy formed the 24th Destroyer Flotilla at Bari which consisted of ten ships, including three French destroyers, Le Fantasque, Le Terrible and Le Malin.
 The French under Captain Pierre Lancelot would operate in the northern part of the Adriatic, while the British would do the same but further south.
-The speed of the French destroyers, being the fastest in the world at the time, allowed them to react swiftly both on intelligence and to strike at targets.
+The speed of the French destroyers, being the fastest in the world, allowed them to react swiftly both on intelligence and to strike at targets.